Skip to Content

 Credit: recipesfromapantry.com

-To make the frozen yogurt bark, start by mixing your yogurt and maple syrup.
-Then spread your yogurt mixture into a silicone baking tray like this.
-This will make it easier to get out.
+Mix your yogurt and maple syrup then spread your yogurt mixture into a silicone baking tray like this.

 Per Serving: